RamSailopal/RunDeck/README.md

 4) Copy the **import.py** code into a new file located a given location on the Rundeck server that can be accessible by the **rundeck** user.

-5)  Modify the TOKEN variable to reference your actual RunDeck API token.

-6)  Given the script execute permissions:
+5)  Given the script execute permissions:

         chmod o+x import.py

-7) Modify the following line in the **Test/import.yaml** file:
+6) Modify the following line in the **Test/import.yaml** file:

-   **command: python3 '/home/rundeck/import.py'**
+   **bash -c 'export RUNDECK_KEY="eXLnU4c3Hx5udUyWJiLX80rGKxQzmvK8" && /home/rundeck/import.py'**

 Change **/home/rundeck/import.py** to the location of the file on the server.
+Also change **eXLnU4c3Hx5udUyWJiLX80rGKxQzmvK8** to your API token

-8) Manually setup and import the repository, following [this](https://docs.rundeck.com/docs/learning/howto/how2scm.html#exporting-jobs-continued) guide.
+7) Manually setup and import the repository, following [this](https://docs.rundeck.com/docs/learning/howto/how2scm.html#exporting-jobs-continued) guide.

 Through the import.py script running every minute, new repo changes will automatically get imported and "synced" with RunDeck.